reardencode/freekey/README.md

 To build FreeKey from a git checkout, you just need Java (to run [Closure](http://code.google.com/closure/)).
 Just check it out and run ./build.sh .
 The resulting index.html is a complete FreeKey, open it in your browser and have fun.

+To use FreeKey, you need an Amazon S3 account and a bucket for it.
+When you open FreeKey for the first time in any browser, you will be asked for your Amazon AWS credentials and S3 bucket.
+This information is never sent to anyone, but is instead stored AES encrypted with your password in your browser's localStorage system.

+I've recently adjusted the timeouts on FreeKey's sync behavior so that (unless the manual sync button is pressed) it may take up to 5 minutes for updates on one system to propogate to another.
+This change was designed to bring two continuously running FreeKey clients under the usage level designated as "Free Tier" for Amazon S3 pricing.

 Status
 ------